weld/.github/README.md

-# .github
-GitHub specific files for Weld projects
+This .github repository contains GitHub-specific files for Weld projects (such as Code of Conduct, Developer Code of Origin, ...).